 Building a fork-free network allows Zentalk and Zentavault to make the perfect provision for the ecosystem.
 Zentameshnet is the important part that allows Zentalk users to communicate offline 2 offline.
 Running a Zentanode will support the nodes in the Zentameshnet and the node owners will be rewarded with the native token ($CHAIN).

-We have designed Zenta blockchain to allow Offline communication in the Zentameshnet.
-Zentalk users can have Zentanode in the Zentameshnet to be rewarded with Zenta($CHAIN).
-Zentalk also includes Zentawallet with a layer 2 to protecting payment between receiver and sender.
+The network is designed to allow Offline communication in the Zentameshnet.
+Zentalk users can have Zentanode to be rewarded with native cryptocurrency Zentachain.
+Zentalk also includes Zentawallet with a layer 1 to protecting payment between receiver and sender.
 As with all our services, Zentachain will have no information about your identity, the region in which you live, or any personal data about the user.
-The ecosystem holds all necessary building blocks for creating and hosting scalable decentralized databases, distributed services, and Peer to Peer(P2P) decentralized cloud storage.
+The ecosystem holds all necessary building blocks for creating and hosting scalable decentralized databases, distributed services, and p2p decentralized cloud storage.

 Cargo is Rust’s build system and package manager.
 Most use this tool to manage their Rust projects.
 Cargo handles a lot of tasks, such as building your code, downloading the libraries your code depends on, and building those libraries.
 When you write more complex Rust programs, you will add dependencies, and when you start a project with Cargo, adding dependencies will be much easier.